slazav/mapsoft2/modules/image_io/Readme.md

 * image_size_png() -- Supported.

 * image_load_png() -- Supported.
 No scaling.
 No ADAM7 interlace support.
 All images are loaded as 32-bpp.

-* image_save_png() -- All image types are supported, but only 8 bit per channel png files.
+* image_save_png() -- All image types are supported.
+PNG type is chosen according to image type, but can be changed using png_format option (possible values: argb, rgb, grey, agrey, pal).
+Only 8 bit per channel png files can be written: for 16-bit grey images only first byte is written; all palette images are saved with 1-byte per point.

 ### TIFF format support